 Content marketing is the single most effective way to grow your business online without paying for ads.
-It’s so effective that even large corporations with massive advertising budgets still use it as part of a multi-pronged marketing approach.
 Today I’m going to go over what content marketing is, the channels you can use, and how often you post!
 I’ll also be breaking down some content buckets so you can create a consistent strategy.

 For wedding vendors, I suggest you focus on three channels that are broken down by type.
 As you decide on the content channel for you, keep in mind your ideal audience.

 One core platform: This is where you will house a majority of your longer content.
 Think of this as a home that you own, allows for longer-form content, and focuses on providing a lot of value to those taking the time to consume it.
 For wedding pros, this is often a blog, YouTube channel, or podcast.

 One traffic platform: This is the platform that will drive the people to your core platform.
 For wedding pros, this is most likely going to be Pinterest.
 I know Jen has excellent rooms on Pinterest, so I won’t dive too deep into it.